universal-packages/universal-authentication/README.md

 // > { status: 'success', authenticatable: { id: 69, username: 'username', createdAt: [Date] } }
 ```

-By default authentication comes packed with a whole default auth system, but you can override all or part of the system by creating non default dynamics in your dynamics location with the extension prefix `auth-dynamic`, ex: `LogIn.auth-dynamic.js` and export ad default dynamic class there.
+By default authentication comes packed with a whole default auth system, but we can override all or part of the system by creating non default dynamics in your dynamics location with the extension prefix `auth-dynamic`, ex: `LogIn.auth-dynamic.js` and export ad default dynamic class there.
 More about all the dynamics that can be override below.

 ### Options